Note: This post may contain affiliate links that may earn me a commission, at no extra cost to you! Full disclosure policy.

 – Step Four –

 That's it, you're all done.
-Just pour the cooled coffee over ice to get it nice and frosty, and you've got one nice iced coffee to keep you wired and refreshed on a warm sunny day.
+Just pour the cooled french press iced coffee over some ice to get it nice and frosty, and you've got one nice cool glass of coffee to keep you wired and refreshed on a warm sunny day.